Joseph Fahnbulleh

-Joseph Fahnbulleh (born 11 September 2001) is a Liberian-American sprinter.
+Joseph Blowadeh Siafa Fahnbulleh (born 11 September 2001) is a Liberian-American sprinter.
 An Olympic finalist, Fahnbulleh is a double NCAA champion and finished fourth at the 2022 World Athletics Championships in the 200 meters race.

 Early and personal life

 Born in Hopkins, Minnesota, to Liberian parents, Fahnbulleh attended Hopkins High School.
+His mother was brought up in Liberia but had to flee to the United States to avoid the Liberian Civil War when she was twelve years-old.